JoseQuirosDev/PruebaTecnica_BetaTech_JoseQuiros/README.md

 * yarn start

-in the directory you can find a collection of postman to consume the endpoints
+In the directory you can find a collection of postman to consume the endpoints